Yandex Cloud

 1. Deactivate and delete the transfer.

-3. If you created a service account when creating the target endpoint, delete it.
+3. If you created a service account when setting up the target endpoint, delete it.

 4. Delete the Managed Service for YDB database.